andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 22 (Colin Baker)</sub>

 I almost went with "maybe" for this one.
 The plot is not that great, but it looks fantastic.
-Classic Who's best director, Graeme Harper, returns with moving cameras and pleasing color and mise en scène.
+Classic Who's best director, Graeme Harper, returns with moving cameras and pleasing color and mise en scÃ¨ne.
 But the first episode sidelines the Doctor and Peri for so long that the story seems like it takes forever to get anywhere.
 Colin Baker's Doctor is gentler here.
 Still, is it worth it?
 Probably not.

 Season 23 (Colin Baker)

 For Colin Baker's second season, the writers decided to try for an extremely experimental approach: one massive story framed by a trial.
 The Doctor is on trial before the Time Lords, accused of genocide - the first three episode are retrospective pieces of evidence presented by the prosecution.
 All in all, the four episodes are known as Trial of a Timelord:

 The Mysterious Planet, Mindwarp, Terror of the Vervoids, and The Ultimate Foe.

 Skip, Watch, or Maybe?
 This is tough.
 It's a weird and high concept series that still has some but not all of the problems of the previous season.
 The Doctor is kinder.
 It's an interesting, twisty plot - but it does still have a lot of the same pitfalls, and I don't point to any part of it as definitively great.
 I'm gonna go with Maybe.

 Here's where I'm going to stop you and explain why I love the Sixth Doctor so much.
 After the show was cancelled, a group of fans formed Big Finish, a company which produced audio dramas set in the world of Doctor Who.
 They turned in some of the most wonderful story-telling the show's world has received, and much of it influenced (and is still referenced in) the revived show (remember the Eighth Doctor listing his companions?
 That was Big Finish.)
 I recommend you head over to Spotify now and start with The Marian Conspiracy, a wonderful introduction to his most wonderful of companions, elderly history teacher Evelyn Smythe.